celery/celery/docs/configuration.rst

 ~~~~~~

 List of `(name, email_address)` tuples for the administrators that should
-receive error e-mails.
+receive error emails.

 .. setting:: SERVER_EMAIL

 SERVER_EMAIL
 ~~~~~~~~~~~~

-The e-mail address this worker sends e-mails from.
+The email address this worker sends emails from.
 Default is celery@localhost.

 .. setting:: MAIL_HOST